 In accordance with Senate's Policy Regarding Inactive Courses, the course descriptions for courses which have not been offered in the previous three academic years and which are not scheduled to be offered in the current academic year have been removed from the following listing.
-For information about any of these inactive courses, please contact the Head of the Division.
+For information about any of these inactive courses, contact the appropriate Dean of the School.

 Folklore courses are designated by FOLK.

 explores the role of tradition in communication, art and society.
 Reading assignments and audiovisual material will emphasize the use of folklore in context.
 Students will analyse traditions in their own lives through special assignments.

 - inactive course.

 is designed to provide the basic introduction to the research resources, tools and methods regularly employed in the area of Folklore.
 On the one hand, the course will examine what types of Library and Archive resources can be useful to the folklorist and, on the other hand, it will explore how folklorists in fieldwork situations should handle people, and how they can capture for posterity a record of the interviews that they have conducted and the events that they have observed.
 It is strongly recommended that majors and minors take this course before taking 3000 and 4000 level courses.